-Pet Tier List โ Best Pets Ranked by Value & Utility
+Grow a Garden Pet Tier List — Best Pets Ranked by Value & Classification

 | Tier | Best Pets | Classification | Weight Percentile | Farming Value |